FlorianWolters/PHP-Component-Core-Enum/README.md

 The current version is *0.3.1-stable*, which means the API may change until version *1.0.0-stable*.

-Although the current version tag is *0.3.1*, this component can be considered as stable.
-(Hint: The component has a code coverage via unit tests of 100%.)

 ## Introduction

 The [PHP][17] scripting language is missing one important data type: **The enumerated type.**